I HAVE A QUESTION?

 to look for a counsellor who is registered member of a professional body like the BACP (British Association for Counselling and Psychotherapy).
 As a professional body the BACP ensures all their registered members meet the necessary professional standards, ethics and qualifications required to practice, Also that their members need to keep their skills and practice up to date through CPD (continuing professional development) and clinical supervision.

-Another very important point is the relationship or connection you have with your counsellor, ask yourself; do they make you feel comfortable, do they have your best interests at heart, do they promote your self-belief, do they as guide to empower you, whilst working with integrity?
-If you can answer YES, trust your gut, and go for it, if it doesn’t after a few sessions then find a new one!
-It’s your money and its important to feel you are getting what you need.
+Another very important point is the relationship or connection you have with your counsellor, ask yourself; do they make you feel comfortable, do they have your best interests at heart, do they promote your self-belief, do they act as guide to empower you, whilst working with integrity?
+If you can answer YES, trust your gut, and go for it, if it doesn’t feel right after a few sessions then find a new one!
+It’s your money and time, its important to feel you are getting what you need.

 How often do I attend?